tess-jl/aws-developer-course/notes/5_AWS_Fundamentals.md

 standard create vs easy create
 --> standard --> 6 different engine types --> MySQL for this hands on --> templates etc.
 -**SQL electron** = DB client, GUI to connect to DB --> .dmg package to install on Mac --> can connect to our RDS via the SQL Electron GUI with name/password

+### ElastiCache Overview
+-ElastiCache is used to manage Redis or Memcached technologies -caches = in-memory dbs with really high performance, low latency --> help reduce load off of dbs for read-intensive workloads
+-helps make app stateless --> stores state in cache
+- **write scaling** via sharding
+- **read scaling** via read replicas
+- **multi AZ** with failover
+- AWS takes care of OS maintenance, patching, optimization, setip, config, failure recovery, backups --> a lot like RDS -pretty much an RDS for caches (see bold above)

+Solution architecture - DB cache fits in how?
+-apps query Elasticache first (if there cache hit) --> if query not availabe (a cache miss) then it gets it from RDS (reads from DB) and stores it in ElastiCache (writes to cache)
+-helps relieve load in RDS
+-cache must have invalidation strategy to make sure most current data used (app considers this)

+Another architecture consideration: User Session Store -app is stateless --> user logs in --> app writes session data into ElastiCache --> user hits another EC2 instance --> app needs to know that user is logged in so it retrieves the user session off of ElastiCache to check that user is in fact logged in
+-so app can be stateless because the logged in state is managed by ElastiCache

+Redis Overview
+-in-memory key-value store
+-super low latency
+-cache can surive reboots (persistence)
+-great to host user sessions, leaderboards, distributed state, relieve pressure on dbs, pb/sub for messaging -multi AZ with auto failover for DR if don't want to lose cache data -support for read replicas

+Memcached Overview
+-in-memory object store
+-cache !== survie reboots
+-great for quick retrieval of objects from memory, cache objects -Redis is really preferable but AWS still supports Memcached

+### ElastiCache Hands On